- Dark Mofo feasts, winter festivals, fondue: How to celebrate the solstice 2018

 Sound the bell.
 For a town known for its brisk weather, Hobart is one of the hottest places to eat in Australia.
 It used to be that visitors would hit Garagistes (RIP) and Franklin and tap out.
 But in the last 12 months a flush of fresh faces have turned a trickle of great dining into a roaring restaurant scene.

-Blame Sydney's lockout laws for causing an exodus of talent (Bulletin Place's Adi Ruiz has come to shake the cans at Agrarian Kitchen and Analiese Gregory has left Bar Brose for Franklin).
-Maybe it's the fact that Dark Mofo, MONA's dynamic arts festival, caused crazy FOMO.
+Maybe it's the fact that Dark Mofo, MONA's dynamic arts festival, has caused crazy FOMO.
 For good reason.
-The winter feast was like going to a gothic church-slash-disco filled with fire, whisky and meat.
-There was nudity galore and a dancing helicopter pumping Ride of the Valkyries over the water.
-Either way, there's an energy to Hobart right now unmatched by any other city in Australia.
+The winter feast is like going to a gothic church-slash-disco filled with fire, whisky and meat.
+Even without David Walsh's weird and wonderful influence, there's an energy to Hobart right now unmatched by any other city in Australia.

 The oysters are fresh, the whisky smooth and the skies are big.
 Get down, way down, for a good time.